-Several empirical studies have combined the abovementioned theories and the theory of Hofstede (2001) to describe the adoption of technologies in non-Western societies (e.g., Li and Ho, 2015; Kurnia et al, 2015; Dajani and Yaseen, 2016; Rabaa’i, 2017; Zhao et al., 2018).
+Several empirical studies have combined the abovementioned theories and the theory of Hofstede to describe the adoption of technologies in non-Western societies (e.g., Li and Ho, 2015; Kurnia et al, 2015; Dajani and Yaseen, 2016; Rabaa’i, 2017; Zhao et al., 2018).
 Hofstede (2001) identified cultural dimensions that promote or delay adoption of technologies in different cultures.
 For examples, hierarchical societies that are more tolerant of unequal division of power tend to have higher power distance (PDI) and collectivism (IDV) indices, more long-term orientation (LTO), display intolerance to uncertainty (i.e., the uncertainty avoidance index – UAI), and tend to delay the adoption of new technologies or to prefer less risky technologies (Veiga et al., 2001).

 Hofstede’s critics opposed his presentation of national cultures as homogeneous and his disregard of subcultures by, for example, presenting most non-Western cultures as tending to collectivism (Leidner and Kayworth, 2008).
 Hill et al. (2008) focused on more specific cultural factors in Arab societies: the community-collectivist dimension is expressed by the importance of extended kinship groups, which provide support and identity and demand commitment to group decisions.
-Status hierarchy, loyalty to the family, religion, tradition and social structure can hinder the adoption of new technologies and overpower the effects of education and age.
+Status hierarchy, loyalty to the family, religion, tradition, and social structure can hinder the adoption of new technologies and overpower the effects of education and age.
 Although Middle Eastern societies have been found to have a high PDI, a tendency for collectivism, avoid uncertainty, are less oriented toward the future, and are affected first and foremost by familial and social-status structure with respect to technological adoption (Andriani and Sabatini, 2015; Dajani and Yaseen, 2016; Rabaa’i, 2017; Ameen and Willis, 2018).
 Nevertheless, it has also been found that more and more Middle Eastern societies are developing an increasing tendency toward individualism and a readiness to accept uncertainty, contributing to the adoption of new technology (Ameen and Willis, 2015, 2018; Rabayah, 2019).